nadasshawer/Clock-System/README.md

 A responsive and interactive Clock System built with HTML, CSS, and JavaScript, featuring Alarm Clock, Stopwatch, Countdown Timer, and World Clock.
 All-in-one, browser-based time management toolkit.

 Features:
--Alarm Clock: Set alarms with custom time input and audio alerts
+Alarm Clock: Set alarms with custom time input and audio alerts,
--Stopwatch: Start, pause, and reset a stopwatch with millisecond accuracy -Countdown Timer: Input any duration to start a countdown with visual updates -World Clock: Display real-time clocks for multiple time zones around the world
+Stopwatch: Start, pause, and reset a stopwatch with millisecond accuracy, Countdown Timer: Input any duration to start a countdown with visual updates, World Clock: Display real-time clocks for multiple time zones around the world

 How to Run:
 1- Download or clone the repository